Brownian Paths Homogeneously Distributed in Space: Percolation Phase Transition and Uniqueness of the Unbounded Cluster: Abstract

 \section{Abstract}

 We consider a continuum percolation model on $\R^d$, $d\geq 1$.
 For $t,\lambda\in (0,\infty)$ and $d\in\{1,2,3\}$, the occupied set is given by the union of independent Brownian paths running up to time $t$ whose initial points form a Poisson point process with intensity $\lambda>0$.
 When $d\geq 4$, the Brownian paths are replaced by Wiener sausages with radius $r>0$.\\ We establish that, for $d=1$ and all choices of $t$, no percolation occurs, whereas for $d\geq 2$, there is a non-trivial percolation transition in $t$, provided $\lambda$ and $r$ are chosen properly.
 The last statement means that $\lambda$ has to be chosen to be strictly smaller than the critical percolation parameter for the occupied set at time zero (which is infinite when $d\in\{2,3\}$, but finite and dependent on $r$ when $d\geq 4$).
-We further show that for all $d\geq 2$, the unbounded cluster in the supercritical phase is unique.\\ Along the line a finite box criterion for non-percolation in the Boolean model is extended to radius distributions with an exponential tails.
+We further show that for all $d\geq 2$, the unbounded cluster in the supercritical phase is unique.\\ Along the way a finite box criterion for non-percolation in the Boolean model is extended to radius distributions with an exponential tail.
 This may be of independent interest.
+The present paper settles the basic properties of the model and should be viewed as a jumpboard for finer results.

 {\it MSC 2010.} Primary 60K35, 60J65, 60G55; Secondary 82B26.\\ {\it Key words and phrases.} Continuum percolation, Brownian motion, Poisson point process, phase transition, Boolean percolation.\\ {\it Acknowledgments.} DE and JP were supported by ERC Advanced Grant 267356 VARIS.
+JP held a postdoc position at the Mathematical Institute of Leiden University during the preparation of this paper.
 JM was supported by Erasmus Mundus scholarship BAPE-2009-1669.
 The authors are grateful to R. Meester and M. Penrose for providing unpublished notes, which already contain a sketch of the proof of Proposition \ref{lem:continuity}.
-They also thank J.-B. Gou\'{e}r\'{e} for valuable comments on the preliminary version.
+They thank J.-B. Gou\'{e}r\'{e} for valuable comments on the preliminary version as well as an anonymous referee for suggesting improvements in the presentation of the paper.
 JM is grateful to S. Lopez for valuable discussions.